kmorgan2/ResTool-NXT/README.md

 ## Interpreting Log Data
 ResTool's standard log, located in the 'Logs' folder on the ResTool flash drive, contains a log of all procedures, errors, and results captured by the program.
 Currently, log entries, which are separated by linebreaks, will resemble:
 `YYYY/MM/DD hh:mm:ss Log Message`
-For Example, the logfile entry for failing to connect the computer to the internet before running an ESET scan looks like:
+For example, the logfile entry for failing to connect the computer to the internet before running an ESET scan looks like:
 `2015/01/01 12:34:56 Error occurred while running ESET Online Scanner.
 The program also generated the following message: No Internet connection.
 Scan aborted.`

 The log is built, as you can see, for human readability.
 However, it only has five classes of entry to increase consistency: